Adler Mannheim (DEL)

 Stützle is an excellent skater in all areas.
 His first step is explosive; his skating style is slightly upright and fluid; and he generates power in his clean, textbook strides.
 Although he’s more of a north-south skater in the neutral zone, Stützle transitions to a slippery sidewinder after the opposing territory is breached.
 He breaks ankles, spins off pressure, and uses a series of shoulder fakes and head bobs to gain entry in between the circles.
 He attracts a significant amount of attention from the entire opposing unit, and powering through hard shoves or a heavy lean while gliding around the net or near the line validates his balance and edgework as well above average.
 He seems to have a gamer’s attitude on the ice but also comes across as a kid simply enjoying the game he loves.

-Now for the fun stuff.
-Stützle is an exceptional playmaker and a dual-threat once he has the puck and is heading towards the scoring areas.
+Stützle is an exceptional playmaker and a dual threat once he has the puck and is heading towards the scoring areas.
 He has soft hands and a phenomenal touch, and he is more than confident (and competent) at attempting to feather or saucer passes from in close.
 Stützle roofs the puck with regularity on either forehand or backhand, and he appears to understand the importance of puck positioning on his blade.
-If he rushes a shot, the accuracy remains, but he also has the wherewithal to out-wait a goalie or defensemen before finishing a play off with a trick pass or shot.
-His wrist shot is deadly, specifically from between the circles, and he is consistent in labeling shots towards the long side when receiving a cross-slot pass.
-In terms of special teams, Stützle impacts the power play on an expert level.
-Not only can he gain the zone cleanly regardless of whether defensemen are respecting his speed, but he limits the amount of forced passes from the half wall.
-He’s also fearless and a quick decision maker, thus keeping the opposing penalty kill off balance.
-Stützle does not kill penalties at the adult level, but he’s been one of Germany’s reliable faceoff men during international competition.
+If he rushes a shot, the accuracy remains, but he also has the wherewithal to out-wait an opponent before finishing a play off with a trick pass or shot.
+His wrist shot is deadly, specifically from between the circles, and he is consistent in labeling shots to the long side off the pass

 #ChampionsHockey: C Tim Stutzle (Ranked No. 17) showing off his control and confidence while taking the puck into the minefields.
 Adler Mannheim trails Djugardens 4-3 after 40. pic.twitter.com/37InWu54BI